 "Ode to Joy" is considered the leitmotif for Hans Gruber's team.
 The actual "joy" is the contents inside the safe.
-When Hans and Theo first enter the room with the safe and discuss how to break into it, there a cello performing a very quiet version of "Ode to Joy".
-Then, when the safe is finally opened, it is a full-blown rendition.
+When Hans and Theo first enter the room with the safe and discuss how to break into it, there is a cello performing a very quiet version of "Ode to Joy".
+When the safe is opened, it changed to a full-blown rendition.
 The source of the thieves' joy was hidden behind the safe doors.

 Each of the first three 'Die Hard' films has a connection and/or reference to at least one of the three countries at the Northern edge of Europe: Norway, Sweden, and Finland.
 Here, it is during the news broadcast when the psychologist mentions "Helsinki Syndrome" (which is actually "Stockholm Syndrome") and the subsequent mentions of Sweden (the capital of which is Stockholm) and Finland (the capital of which is Helsinki).

 When Ellis meets with Gruber, Karl can be seen pouring Ellis a glass of Coca-Cola.
 This is most likely because Ellis, who had been snorting cocaine throughout the film, asked them if they had any coke which they mistook as him mentioning soda.

 In 1966 author Roderick Thorp's novel The Detective was released and turned into the 1968 movie with Frank Sinatra as Det.
 Sgt.
 Joe Leland.
 Joe Leland would be revised from the 1979 novel Nothing Lasts Forever in the movie Die Hard by Bruce Willis.